Tusharma98/AutoMagz/README.md

-# 📰 AutoMagz News Bot
+# 📰 AutoMagz Tech News Bot

 AutoMagz is an automated Instagram news magazine bot that fetches the latest headlines from **NewsAPI**, generates a visually appealing **red-gradient magazine-style image**, and uploads it directly to **Instagram** using Python.